All of Me (1984 film): Plot

-Roger pledges to help Edwina transfer to Terry's body as originally planned with the guru's help.
-They, along with Tyrone Wattell, Roger's blind friend and fellow musician, pose as band members and sneak into a party Terry is throwing at her mansion, newly inherited from the deceased Edwina.
+After Roger tells Terry that Edwina's soul has entered his body instead, Terry asks Roger for a last night of passion before her soul leaves her body, so they return to his apartment while Edwina is asleep inside his mind.
+Just as Roger and Terry are about to have sex, Edwina wakes up, appalled by their lust since she is a virgin, and Terry leaves.
+Realizing that the soul transference really works, Terry sends Prahka to the airport with a plane ticket to Tibet.
+In Prahka's hotel room, Roger and Terry try to have sex again until the swami unexpectedly returns.
+Terry admits to Roger that she never intended to go through with the transference and was only after Edwina's fortune.

-Guru Prahka successfully transfers Edwina's spirit back into the bowl, but when Roger attempts to force Terry to touch the bowl, it is flung into a bucket of water, transferring Edwina into the liquid.
+Roger pledges to help transfer Edwina's soul into Terry's body with Prahka's help.
+They, along with Tyrone Wattell, Roger's blind friend and fellow musician, pose as band members and sneak into Terry's party at her newly inherited mansion.
+Prahka transfers Edwina's soul back into the bowl, but when Roger attempts to force Terry to touch the bowl, it is flung into a bucket of water, transferring Edwina into the liquid.
 Prahka explains that he must repair the dented bowl before her soul can be transferred again.
-Terry summons security to apprehend Roger and the bucket.
+Terry sends two security guards after Roger and the bucket.
 Roger flees and pours the water into a pitcher, which he gives to Tyrone for safekeeping.

-Roger allows himself to be caught with the bucket, which he has filled with ordinary water.
+Roger allows himself to be caught with the bucket, which he has filled with regular water.
 Terry, however, appears with the pitcher, which she empties into a flower bed.
 Believing Edwina to be lost forever, Roger despondently wanders around the mansion as the party continues into the night.
+Reuniting with Tyrone, Roger discovers that his friend, mistaking the water for gin, had drunk from the pitcher before Terry took it, thereby transferring Edwina into his own body.
+Prahka, having repaired the bowl, sends Edwina's soul back into Roger.

-When he reunites with Tyrone, Roger discovers that his friend, mistaking the water for gin, had drunk from the pitcher before Terry took it, thereby transferring Edwina into his own body.
-Guru Prahka, having repaired the bowl, sends Edwina back into Roger.
+Roger, Prahka, and Tyrone sneak into Terry's bedroom to attempt another transference, but she holds them at gunpoint as she intends to kill Roger and pass him off as an intruder.
+Terry leads the trio to a guest room, where Terry is surprised to find his boss Burton with his lover.
+Roger wrestles the gun from Terry, and as Burton threatens to call the police, Terry offers Roger a deal, not wanting to return to prison since this would be her third conviction.

-Roger, Prahka and Tyrone sneak into Terry's bedroom to attempt another transference, but she meets them at the door with a loaded gun.
-She intends to kill Roger and pass him off as an intruder, but Roger manages to gain the upper hand.
-In the course of the struggle another guest's life is threatened and he threatens to call the police.
-It is revealed that the discontent with the world Terry referred to included a storied criminal record, and rather than go to jail for life as a "three-strikes loser," Terry consents to having her soul placed into the body of her favorite horse and to let Edwina take up residence in her body as originally planned.
-The final shot shows Roger and Edwina (who now resides in Terry's body) dancing together.
+In the morning, Prahka transfers Terry's soul into her favorite horse and Edwina's soul into Terry's body.
+Roger tells Edwina that he has given up law to be a musician, and he teaches her how to dance.